AugmentedDesignLab/CarBehaviorTree/README.md

 UE4 behavior tree implementation for cars.

 ## Project Structure
-To run behavior tree in UE4 the actor needs a controller class inherited from the AIController.
-In this project VehicleAIController is inherited from AAIController class which is a base class in UE4.
-Unreal also provides a WheeledVehicle base class that is inherited by the WheeledVehicleObject class in this project.
-[The basic vehicle structure in UE4.](https://docs.unrealengine.com/en-US/Engine/Physics/Vehicles/VehicleUserGuide/index.html)
+To run behavior tree in UE4 the actor needs a controller class inherited from the [AIController.](https://docs.unrealengine.com/en-US/Gameplay/Framework/Controller/AIController/index.html) In this project VehicleAIController is inherited from AAIController class which is a base class in UE4.
+Unreal also provides a [WheeledVehicle](https://docs.unrealengine.com/en-US/API/Plugins/PhysXVehicles/AWheeledVehicle/index.html) base class that is inherited by the WheeledVehicleObject class in this project.
+This class is included in [PhysXVehicle.](https://docs.unrealengine.com/en-US/API/Plugins/PhysXVehicles/index.html)[The basic vehicle structure in UE4.](https://docs.unrealengine.com/en-US/Engine/Physics/Vehicles/VehicleUserGuide/index.html)

 How to create a car instance using this WheeledVehicleObject class:
 * Item 1 Create a blueprint class based on WheeledVehicleObject class.